Deg outfall hydropower project Sheikhupura

-Deg outfall hydro power project is located on the Upper Chenab Canal near Rachna industrial area Sheikhupura, Punjab in Pakistan.
-The plant capacity is 4.04 Megawatts (MW).
+Deg outfall hydropower project is located on the Upper Chenab Canal near Rachna industrial area Sheikhupura, Punjab in Pakistan.
+The plant capacity is 4.04 megawatts (MW).
 Its construction is funded by the Asian Development Bank.
-Construction of an approximately 5.2 m long and 3.7 m wide access road also part of this project which will connect the plant location with the Lahore-Sheikhupura road.
+Construction of an approximately 5.2 m long and 3.7 m wide access road is also part of this project which will connect the plant with the Lahore-Sheikhupura road.
 56.46 acres of land was acquired for this project in 2013.

 Spillway

 The project will have seven spillway units of broad crested with radial gates (Glacis Type).